Jantar Mantar, Jaipur: History

-Exactly when Raja Jai Singh began construction in Jaipur is unknown, but several instruments had been built by 1728, and the construction of the instruments in Jaipur continued until 1738.
+Exactly when Sawai Jai Singh began construction in Jaipur is unknown, but several instruments had been built by 1728, and the construction of the instruments in Jaipur continued until 1738.
 During 1735, when construction was at its peak, at least 23 astronomers were employed in Jaipur, and due to the changing political climate, Jaipur replaced Delhi as Raja Jai Singh's main observatory and remained Jai Singh's central observatory until his death in 1743.
-The observatory lost support under Isvari Singh (r.1743-1750) because of a succession war between him and his brother.
-However, Mado Singh (r.
-1750–1768), Isvari Singh's successor, supported the observatory, although it did not see the same level of activity as under Jai Singh.
+The observatory lost support under Ishwari Singh (r.1743-1750) because of a succession war between him and his brother.
+However, Madho Singh I (r.
+1750–1768), Ishwari Singh's successor, supported the observatory, although it did not see the same level of activity as under Jai Singh.
 Although some restorations were made to the Jantar Mantar under Pratap Singh (r.1778-1803), activity at the observatory died down again.
 During this time, a temple was constructed and Pratap Singh turned the site of the observatory into a gun factory.